mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 2. Which tool gave you the most useful information about crAPI’s structure — and why?
 3. How could an attacker use the discovered endpoints to plan a more targeted attack?
 4. If an endpoint always returns 200 OK, how can that mislead automation tools like Gobuster?
 5. How would you explain the purpose of active reconnaissance to a non-technical stakeholder?
-6. How did ZAP's results compare with Gobuster and Nmap?
-What did it reveal that the other tools didn’t — and vice versa?

 ---

+### ✅ Learning Check

+After completing this exercise, you should be able to say:

+- [ ] I can identify exposed ports and services using Nmap.
+- [ ] I can enumerate from the root path of a web application.
+- [ ] I can continue enumeration from discovered subpaths.
+- [ ] I can recognize and investigate false-positive responses during enumeration.
+- [ ] I can choose between a general-purpose and an API-specific wordlist.
+- [ ] I can use an API-specific wordlist to discover API endpoints.
+- [ ] I can compare results from different wordlists.
+- [ ] I can investigate HTTP responses to determine whether a discovered path is interesting.
+- [ ] I can build and maintain a list of discovered paths for later testing.

+If you can perform these tasks without following the exercise step-by-step, you have achieved the main learning objectives.
+---
 ⚖️ **Ethical Reminder**

-Tools like Gobuster, Nmap, and ZAP generate significant amounts of traffic and can unintentionally cause service disruptions or trigger alarms.
+Tools like Gobuster, Nmap generate significant amounts of traffic and can unintentionally cause service disruptions or trigger alarms.
 Always conduct scanning **only** in isolated test environments where you have **explicit authorization**.
 Never scan production systems, client infrastructure, or unknown networks without proper permission.